bones-codes/the_colonel/README.md

 During [rootkit removal](/master/lkm/rootkit.c#L292-L295), all modified functions are restored, the custom /proc entry is deleted, and any hidden PIDs and files are revealed.

+In researching the build, I focused my efforts on the [linux kernel](), [module programming](http://www.tldp.org/LDP/lkmpg/2.6/html/), and other linux rootkits.
+_For more information on rootkits, see the [Wikipedia entry](https://en.wikipedia.org/wiki/Rootkit).
 **TODO:** Add references/resources

 <a name="keylogger"/>